Frequently Asked Questions

 What is like to work with Dr. Gillie Jenkinson?

 In sessions, Gillie will listen carefully and she is interactive.
-She does not maintain long silences or offer a 'blank screen' required by some approaches.
+She does not maintain long silences or offer a 'blank screen' required by some therapeutic approaches.

 What should I expect before counselling commences?

-How do Skype and telephone sessions work?
+How do Zoom and telephone sessions work?

 What is a cult and have I been exposed to one?